samnoyes/SentimentAnalysis/README.md

 5. Run simple_sentiment_analysis.py with your input to check the results.

 ## Notes
 Please note that the datasets are not included in this repo.
 If you want to recreate them, just download the CSVs from [the dataset from Kaggle](https://www.kaggle.com/datasets/jp797498e/twitter-entity-sentiment-analysis), and run them through convert_csv_to_json.py and convert.py.
+Feel free to reach out to me with any feedback or suggestions, or just to let me know how you used this project!